-Class of protection against harmful ingress of water and particulate matter according to EN 60529, IP6X indicates total dust protection, IPX8 indicates the protection against the effects of continuous immersion in water.
+Indicates the class of protections against harmful ingress of water and particulate matter according to EN 60529.
+IP6X indicates total dust protection.
+IPX8 indicates the protection against the effects of continuous immersion in water.

 Bluetooth logo

 Registered trademark of Bluetooth SIG, Inc. where any use of such requires a license.